zx2012flying/gregchung.github.io/_posts/2017-09-27-carbon_capture_utilization.md

 ---
 layout: post
-title:  "Carbon dioxide capture and utilization"
+title:  "Greenhouse gas capture and utilization"
 date:   2017-09-27
 categories: research
 ---

 ## Carbon dioxide capture
-According to a 2008 report from the International Energy Agency (IEA), the United States alone is responsible for 16.3% of total global CO<sub>2</sub> emissions.
-In the United States, 40% of CO<sub>2</sub> emissions are due to electricity generation from coal-fired power plants.
-If the current rate of CO<sub>2</sub> accumulation in the atmosphere continues, the climate we live in today will no longer be viable in coming decades.
+The rapid rise of the atmospheric concentration of CO<sub>2</sub> is impacting the climate in unusual ways.
 The International Panel on Climate Change (IPCC) estimates the overall carbon emission can be reduced by 80-90% if conventional coal-fired plants are equipped with CO<sub>2</sub> capture technology, such as adsorption-based processes.
-The main technological challenge remains to be the development of new adsorbent that selectively adsorb CO<sub>2</sub> in the presence of N<sub>2</sub>, O<sub>2</sub>, and H<sub>2</sub>O.

 ## Carbon dioxide utilization
 Captured CO<sub>2</sub> must be either geologically sequestered or transformed into high-value chemicals.
 Our group is using density functional theory calculations to unravel the reactive pathway of CO<sub>2</sub> transformation.